SpiderOak/nimbus.io/docs/administrators_guide.rst

 In practice, loss of the entire node is very rare.
 Even loss of a single RAID6 storage volume is rare, but with enough volumes it does happen occasionally.
-The most common scenario is that  component of a machine fails, and the rest is salvageable.
+The most common scenario is that components of a machine fails, and the rest is salvageable.
 This allows you to bring the storage cluster back to full health with a shorter rebuild time for the anti entropy service to restore replication level for lost data.